0x1eef/portzap/README.md

 #### CLI: portzap

     # Clone the HardenedBSD ports tree into /home/_portzap/ports/
-    # This command is delegated to the '_portzap' user
+    # This command is delegated to the '_portzap' user and
+    # limited to members of the '_portzap' group
     user@localhost$ portzap clone

     # Pull updates into /home/_portzap/ports/
-    # This command is delegated to the '_portzap' user
+    # This command is delegated to the '_portzap' user and
+    # limited to members of the '_portzap' group
     user@localhost$ portzap pull

     # Checkout a branch other than the default: hardenedbsd/main
-    # This command is delegated to the '_portzap' user
+    # This command is delegated to the '_portzap' user and
+    # limited to members of the '_portzap' group
     user@localhost$ portzap checkout freebsd/main

     # Run /bin/sh within /home/_portzap/ports/
-    # This command is delegated to the '_portzap' user
+    # This command is delegated to the '_portzap' user and
+    # limited to members of the '_portzap' group
     user@localhost$ portzap sh

     # Remove the contents of /usr/ports/ and /home/_portzap/ports/